 Often when international students and scholars plagiarize, they do not intentionally steal another person’s work.
 Instead, they plagiarize by accident because they do not have a complete understanding of what constitutes plagiarism.
 This is what we mean by “reckless”.
 Unfortunately, failure to give proper credit to someone else’s ideas because you didn’t know you were supposed to or because you didn’t know how to do so is considered just as bad as intentionally stealing someone else’s work.
 Therefore, it is your responsibility to understand when and how to acknowledge someone else’s contribution.
 See below for strategies.

-Plagiarism can be hard to understand because what constitutes stealing someone else’s work in the US may not be considered stealing in other cultural contexts.
+If you are not from the United States, the concept of plagiarism might be hard to understand because what constitutes stealing someone else’s work in the US may not be considered stealing in other cultural contexts.
 In some domains outside of the US, it is fine to take ideas and even entire passages of text from other authors without mentioning where the information was obtained.
 This differs greatly from the US (and several other countries) in which all words taken from another author as well as every idea taken from another author – even if the words are changed – must be accompanied by a formal citation or acknowledgment of the original author.

 Read the publication manual of your disciplinary citation style.
 Undergraduates most often use either MLA or APA style.
 The Libraries have copies of these manuals and citation tutorials online.